 Bring Dollars Home

 It’s our turn to bring federal dollars back to North Carolina.
-By expanding Medicaid, we’ll bring more of our tax money home from Washington, D.C. every year – funds that have been going to other states instead.
+By using available federal funds, we’ll bring more of our tax money home from Washington, D.C. every year – funds that have been going to other states instead.